pro100ruslan4ik/pro100ruslan4ik/README.md

 - 👋 Hi, I’m @pro100ruslan4ik
-- 👀 I’m interested in ...
+- 👀 I’m interested in writting this README.md
 - 🌱 I’m currently learning C, C++, C#
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on collaborations
-- 📫 How to reach me ...
+- 📫 How to reach me?
+Say me my code is bullshit

 <!---
 pro100ruslan4ik/pro100ruslan4ik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.